 What is Coreboot

 Coreboot is a modern, lightweight, open-source replacement for the proprietary (usually UEFI) system firmware shipped on most PCs/laptops today.
 It is designed to perform only the minimum number of tasks necessary to initialize the hardware, and pairs with a payload (such as SeaBIOS) to boot a modern operating system (such as PureOS) as quickly as possible.
-It brings increased performance and security, avoiding widespread security issues (see “What the CIA Vault 7 Documents Mean“, follow-up posts #1, #2, #3, etc.), and provides the foundation for our new PureBoot firmware, which offers a tamper-resistant boot process via Heads and a Librem Key and is now available as a public beta.
+It brings increased performance and security, avoiding widespread security issues (see “What the CIA Vault 7 Documents Mean“, follow-up posts #1, #2, #3, etc.), and provides the foundation for our new PureBoot firmware, which offers a tamper-resistant boot process via Heads and a Librem Key.

 Since coreboot initializes the bare metal hardware, it must be tailored specifically to every chipset and motherboard — and so each Librem model has its own unique build.
 You can track our progress through our contributions to coreboot, our timeline of long-term involvement with the coreboot project, and our freedom roadmap.
 And remember to keep things in perspective!

 NOTE: If you have an older model Librem which shipped with proprietary AMI firmware, and your OS was installed in UEFI mode, you will need to reinstall it after, or migrate it before flashing our coreboot image (see ‘Migrating a UEFI-based install’ below).

 Purism offers an easy-to-use coreboot update script, which provides precompiled images of coreboot/SeaBIOS and PureBoot and can build coreboot/SeaBIOS from source.
 (Building PureBoot from source is also possible, but not yet integrated into the main coreboot update script.)